 Keep the sun to your back to make it more difficult for the squirrel to spot you.
 Sit or stand against a tree with the sun behind your shoulders.
 This also makes it easier for you to place an accurate shot without the sun in your eyes.

 A guaranteed way to locate squirrels fast is with squirrel-hunting dogs.
 A good squirrel dog will creep along the forest floor while tracking the squirrel, and then signal you with a bark once the squirrel is treed.
 They often see squirrels jumping tree to tree well before the squirrel hunter does.

 Training a squirrel dog can be tricky, but some breeds have a natural aptitude for hunting small game.
 The best dog breed for squirrel hunting is the Mountain Cur.
 Feists (similar to terriers) and hounds also possess good treeing instincts.

-Whether you enjoy squirrel hunting to hone your skills for larger game or simply enjoy the thrill of the chase with these unpredictable creatures, hunting these small game animals is an excellent way to practice woodcraft and helps to manage squirrel populations in the U.S.
+Whether you enjoy squirrel hunting to hone your skills for larger game or simply enjoy the thrill of the chase with these unpredictable creatures, hunting these small game animals is a blast.
+It’s fun for young hunters, beginning hunters and seasoned hunters.
+It’s also an excellent way to practice woodsmanship and help to manage squirrel populations in the U.S.